cloudmesh-community/book/chapters/login-node.md

 as it may damage your laptop), you can get started for about $50.
 As you may want to protect you PI, you can also get a cheap case for about $8.
 When it comes to the power supply, make sure to buy one that has a power switch included.
 This helps when rebooting.
+To enable this solution please see Section [A Single Pi](#a-single-pi).